Skip to main content

 Types of Activities

 Activities range from sharing education and research experiences with middle and high school students to providing professional development workshops to teachers.
-We also regularly participate in events such as NIH Science Day and the Bi-annual USA Science and Engineering Festival.
+We also regularly participate in annual events such as NIH Take-Your-Child-To-Work-Day and the National STEM Festival.

 Career Day: Visit classrooms to discuss your current research experience with students of all ages.